apaonessaa/Blockchain4Supplychain/README.md

 An asset is characterized by the following properties:

 - id: represents the identifier of the product in the supply chain and is of type string;
-- volume: represents the volume occupied by the asset and is an atribute linked to the warehouse and carrier inventory level;
+- volume: represents the volume occupied by the asset and is an attribute linked to the warehouse and carrier inventory level;
 - temperatures: attribute in which the last temperature value detected is stored.
 It is a necessary attribute for goods whose intrinsic value depends on the state of conservation of the product along the supply chain;
 - position: attribute in which the last GPS position in which the asset was detected is stored;
 - price: represents the value in ETH of the asset set by the owner of the asset;